 Sending your Azure VMware Solution logs to Log Analytics

-You can now send your Azure VMware Solution logs to Azure Monitor Log Analytics, adding another tool to your toolkit in addition to Azure Blob Storage, Azure Event Hub, or a third-party solution.
-Configuring one has never been easier!
-In a few simple steps below, you’ll see how you can send your logs from your AVS private cloud P your Log Analytics workspace, allowing you to take advantage of the rich feature set Log Analytics has to offer - from powerful querying capabilities with Kusto Query Language (KQL) to creating interactive reports with your data using Workbooks - without having to get your logs out of the Microsoft ecosystem.
+You can now send your Azure VMware Solution logs to Azure Monitor Log Analytics, adding another tool to your toolkit in addition to Azure Blob Storage, Azure Event Hub, and third-party solutions.
+Configuring such a tool has never been easier!
+In this post, we’ll show how you can send logs from your AVS private cloud P to your Log Analytics workspace, allowing you to take advantage of the rich feature set Log Analytics has to offer - from powerful querying capabilities with Kusto Query Language (KQL) to creating interactive reports with your data using Workbooks - without having to get your logs out of the Microsoft ecosystem.

+Once configured, you can take advantage of Log Analytics’ rich feature set, including

+Powerful querying capabilities with Kusto Query Language (KQL)

+Interactive report-creation capability based on your data, using Workboooks

+...Without having to get your logs out of the Microsoft ecosystem!
+In the rest of this post, we’ll show you how easy it is to make this happen.

-How to Set Up
+How to Set Up Log Analytics

-In this how-to, you’ll:
+In this section, you’ll:

 Configure a Log Analytics workspace

-Create a diagnostic setting in your private cloud to send your logs to this workspace
+Create a diagnostic setting in your private cloud to send your logs to this workspac

-Configuring a Log Analytics workspace
+Configure a Log Analytics workspace

-Your Log Analytics workspace is where your AVS private cloud logs will reside where you can take your desired actions from, such as querying for logs.
+Contains your AVS private cloud logs.

+Is the workspace from which you can take desired actions, such as querying for logs.

-To set this up: 1.
-In the Azure portal, go to “+ Create a resource”.
+To setup your workspace: 1.
+In the Azure portal, go to + Create a resource.

-2. Search for “Log Analytics Workspace” and click “Create” -> “Log Analytics Workspace”.
+2. Search for “Log Analytics Workspace” and click Create -> Log Analytics Workspace.

 3. Enter the Subscription you intend to use, the Resource Group that’ll house this workspace.
-Give it a Name and select a Region.
-Click “Review + Create”.
+Give it a Name and select a region.
+Click Review + Create.

 Configuring a Log Analytics workspace